-- ENG 131 Writing Experience
+- ENG 131 Writing Experience I

-- MTH Requirement
+- MTH 120 Beginning Algebra or higher

 - PSY 140 Introduction to Psychology

 - CEM 132 Fundamentals of Organic & Biological Chemistry or CEM 137 Chemistry of Life

 - BIO 155 Human Anatomy & Physiology or BIO 253 Human Anatomy and Physiology I and BIO 254 Human Anatomy and Physiology II

 - BIO 220 Microbiology

 Applications are accepted for Fall or Winter admission.
 See an academic advisor for application deadlines.
-It is highly recommended to take CEM prior to Human Anatomy & Physiology.
+It is highly recommended that CEM be taken prior to Human Anatomy & Physiology.
 All sciences and pharmacology must be taken within the last eight years.
 Nursing courses MUST be taken in sequence, with the exception of pharmacology.
 Students are required to take and pass the Nursing Entrance Test (NET) prior to admission.

-GENERAL EDUCATION REQUIREMENTS - (17 credits) ADO 1: Write clearly, concisely and intelligibly (3 credits) Take the following:
+GENERAL EDUCATION REQUIREMENTS - (18 credits) ADO 1: Write clearly, concisely and intelligibly (3 credits) Take the following: ENG 131 Writing Experience I

-ADO 2: Speak clearly, concisely and intelligibly
+ADO 2: Speak clearly, concisely and intelligibly Program courses meet this requirement

-ADO 3: Demonstrate computational skills and mathematical reasoning
+ADO 3: Demonstrate computational skills and mathematical reasoning (3 credits) Take the following: MTH 120 Beginning Algebra or higher